Edvard Poulsson: Biography

-Poul Edvard Poulsson (18 April 1858 – 19 March 1935) was a Norwegian physician.
-He was born in Larvik, and was the father of lawyer Erik Tutein Poulsson and a father-in-law of Gabriel Langfeldt.
-Poulsson was a pioneer in pharmacology in Norway.
-He was appointed extraordinary professor at the University of Oslo from 1895 (and ordinary professor from 1913).
+Poulsson returned to Oslo in 1891 and worked as a consultant at Sandefjord Spa until 1897.
+He was appointed extraordinary professor at the University of Oslo from 1895 (and ordinary professor from 1913); he founded the university's department of pharmacology.
 After his retirement as professor in 1928, he was appointed manager of the recently established Statens Vitaminlaboratorium.
 Among his works are Om strykninets lammende virkning from 1889, Lærebog i farmakologi for læger og studerende from 1905, and Om det fettopløselige vitamin og torskelevertran from 1923.
+His research in the 1920s focused on vitamins, particularly vitamin D; he showed that Norwegian cod liver oil contained more vitamin D than foreign forms of cod liver oil.
 He was a fellow of the Norwegian Academy of Science and Letters from 1894.